Tag archive for: 8th Centennial

 FacMedMtp-BH

-On Wednesday, September 11, 2019, tune in to France 3 in the evening for a report on the Hérault department on the program "Des Racines et des Ailes"!
-Among other things, you will see the Faculty of Medicine, a leading center for medical science education for nearly 800 years...
+This Wednesday, September 11, 2019, tune in to France 3 in the evening for a segment from the show “Des Racines et des Ailes” featuring the Hérault department!
+Among other things, you’ll see the Faculty of Medicine, a leading center for medical education for nearly 800 years…

-As part of its "Passion Patrimoine" collection, the Racines et des Ailes program sets out to explore the Hérault region.
-From the Salagou region to the north of the department with Pic-Saint-Loup and Cirque de Mourèze, the report will focus on all aspects of our department, particularly the city of Montpellier, whose history is closely linked to medical education.
+As part of its “Passion Patrimoine” series, the program *Les Racines et les Ailes* sets out to explore the Hérault.
+From the Salagou region to the northern part of the department, including Pic-Saint-Loup and the Cirque de Mourèze, the program will explore all aspects of our department, particularly the city of Montpellier, whose history is closely tied to the teaching of medicine.

-This is an opportunity to focus on the various exceptional sites linked to the history of medicine in Montpellier, including our Faculty!
-Watch the trailer for the program below.
+This is a great opportunity to highlight the various exceptional sites related to the history of medicine that Montpellier is home to, including our Faculty!
+Check out the trailer for the show below.